derekahmedzai/cheapbotsdonequick/new-yorker.md

 ### Easy
 * change the text by editing the "text" value.
 Some characters, like quotes and hashtags need to be escaped (with a slash `\`)
 * change the hashtags by editing the "hashtag" value
+* change the image by editing the "new_yorker_image" value

 ### Advanced
 * use SVG filters to change the image - colour, blur, flip it